 1.3 Description of Standard

-The OCDES forms the basis for automating the real property data found in public records.
+The OCDES forms the basis for automating the exchange of real property data found in public records for use in GIS.
 The standard defines attributes or elements that are in land transaction documents.
 It provides suggested domains for many elements and provides an interagency definition for each element.
 These two standardization efforts, domains and definitions, should increase the uniformity of cadastral records.
 OCDES describes the essential elements and data structure necessary to adequately describe, produce, and use real property data in Oregon.

 The OCDES does not limit or filter the information that can be included.
 Cadastral information in the public record is modeled, defined, and included.
 For example, many types of legal descriptions, such as metes and bounds, subdivision plats, and the Public Land Survey System (PLSS), are included in the model and definitions.
-This does not mean that every implementation of the standard has to include every entity and attribute; conversely, the standard provides relationships, definitions and attributes to be considered for automation.
+This does not mean that every implementation of the standard must include every entity and attribute; conversely, the standard provides relationships, definitions, and attributes to be considered for automation.

 The standard contains sufficient information to convert land records information to a common format.
 For example, while it is possible to automate distances that have any unit of measure, the original measurements units must be indicated in a legal cadastre.
 This requirement adds a significant number of attributes to the standard.
 Within these added attributes there is an attempt to provide suggested domains to support future data conversions and migrations.
 These suggested domains are by no means an exhaustive list, and additional or expanded domains are encouraged.